 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

-State Farm is another option for cheap rates on auto insurance.
+State Farm is another option for cheap average rates on auto insurance.
 State Farm is ideal for MIssissipians who want to manage a policy via an app, website, agent or customer service number — no matter how little you pay in premiums.

 State Farm also features a wide range of discounts to help you save further, including the popular Drive Safe and Save program and Steer Clear.
 State Farm offers additional discounts for loyal customers, good students and safe vehicle options.

-Affordable coverage for Mississippi drivers
+Minimum coverage for Mississippi drivers

 In addition, every driver must carry proof of coverage at all times.
 This proof of coverage must be shown at the request of any law enforcement official or fines are incurred.